Blog 10 Best AI Observability Tools for LLMs (2026)

 Key features

-• Explainability and root cause analysis: Offers explainable AI methods and diagnostics that help teams understand why models behave a certain way, supporting transparency, bias detection, and issue investigation.
+• Explainability and root cause analysis: Exposes why a model behaved a certain way, supporting bias detection and audit-grade transparency.

 Pros